The SotiriouLab in February 2020.

-Mariam, a BSc student at KI, carries out her BSc Thesis in our lab in the topic of drug nanocarriers and she will also spend part of her thesis at MayoClinic, FL, USA.
+Mariam is currently a MSc student at KI and works as a Research Assistant in our lab.
+She carried out her BSc Thesis in our lab in the topic of drug nanocarriers and she will also spend part of her project at MayoClinic, FL, USA.

 Dorian carried out his Master thesis in our lab during 2017 in the field of enzyme-mimetic luminescent nano-based medical diagnostics.